BizKit-Tech/BizKit-Tech.github.io/content/docs/standards/tdd.md

   return a + b
 ```

 In this example, the red, green, refactor approach is used to write a simple function called `add` that can be used to add two numbers together and return the result.
 The test is written first, and then the code is written to make the test pass.
-Finally, the code is refactored to improve its readability and maintainability.
+The code is then refactored to improve its readability and maintainability.
+After refactoring, more tests are added and/or the existing tests are updated to handle more scenarios.

 ### 5.2.2 Basic Rules